home-assistant/home-assistant.io/source/_docs/installation/docker.markdown

 - Right-click on it and select "Action"->"Restart".

 <div class='note'>

 If you want to use a USB Bluetooth adapter or Z-Wave USB Stick with Home Assistant on Synology Docker these instructions do not correctly configure the container to access the USB devices.
-To configure these devices on your Synology Docker Home Assistant you can follow the instructions provided <a href="https://philhawthorne.com/installing-home-assistant-io-on-a-synology-diskstation-nas/">here</a> by Phil Hawthorne.
+To configure these devices on your Synology Docker Home Assistant you can follow the instructions provided [here](https://philhawthorne.com/installing-home-assistant-io-on-a-synology-diskstation-nas/) by Phil Hawthorne.

 </div>

 ### QNAP NAS